kubeshop/tracetest/docs/docs/configuration/sampling-tracetest-spans.md

 With this configuration, you will still get 5% of all your traces, but you will also ensure that all your test traces are collected and sent to
 Jaeger.

-## Consider trace-related headers in your ingress endpoint
+## Consider Trace-related Headers in your Ingress Endpoint

 When exposing something to the internet, it's common to ignore all unknown headers from an HTTP request.
 This usually includes the `traceparent` and `tracestate` headers, which are the two headers defined in the [W3C specification](https://www.w3.org/TR/trace-context/#relationship-between-the-headers).